Note

-Before you begin this article, make sure you've read Assign share-level permissions to an identity to ensure that your share-level permissions are in place with Azure role-based access control (RBAC).
+Before you begin this article, make sure you assign share-level permissions to an identity with Azure role-based access control (RBAC).

 Important

-To configure Windows ACLs, you'll need a client machine running Windows that has unimpeded network connectivity to the domain controller.
-If you're authenticating with Azure Files using Active Directory Domain Services (AD DS) or Microsoft Entra Kerberos for hybrid identities, this means you'll need unimpeded network connectivity to the on-premises AD.
+To configure Windows ACLs, you need a client machine running Windows that has unimpeded network connectivity to the domain controller.
+If you authenticate with Azure Files using Active Directory Domain Services (AD DS) or Microsoft Entra Kerberos for hybrid identities, this means you'll need unimpeded network connectivity to the on-premises AD.
 If you're using Microsoft Entra Domain Services, then the client machine must have unimpeded network connectivity to the domain controllers for the domain that's managed by Microsoft Entra Domain Services, which are located in Azure.

 Supported Windows ACLs